Amiths4321/AI-Prompt-Optimizer-Tool/README.md

-Here is a complete, professional, and production-ready README.md for your AI Prompt Optimizer Tool & Coach project.
-It is structured to serve as clean documentation for GitHub or an internal repository.

 🪄 AI Prompt Optimizer & Coach
 An interactive, local, and privacy-focused Streamlit application that transforms weak, low-effort prompts into highly optimized instructions using structured prompt engineering frameworks.